-George Cooper is a Partner at Forbes-Tate and was with Forbes-Tate’s predecessor firm, Cauthen Forbes & Williams, which he joined in 2010.
-Mr. Cooper leads the firm’s natural resource and outdoor recreation government affairs work.
+George Cooper is a Partner at Forbes Tate Partners – and was also a Partner at FTP’s predecessor firm, Cauthen, Forbes & Williams having joined in 2009.
+Mr. Cooper leads the firm’s natural resource and outdoor recreation government affairs practice.

-Mr. Cooper’s communications and political experience extends directly into the media.
-Prior to joining TRCP, Mr. Cooper worked for CNN for ten years.
-From 1997 to 2003, Mr. Cooper served as Senior Producer for public affairs shows including “Evans and Novak,” “Late Edition with Wolf Blitzer,” and “Reliable Sources,” and then produced on the White House and Capitol Hill beats.
-During his time show producing and story producing in Washington, Mr. Cooper worked closely with prominent political experts and interviewed and reported on members of Congress, top Administration officials, and other leading figures in Washington.
-Prior to those assignments, he was at CNN Headquarters in Atlanta, Georgia with Headline News and the network’s Political Unit covering the 1996 elections.
+From 1993 to 2003, Mr. Cooper’s work for CNN included serving as Senior Producer for prominent public affairs shows like “Evans and Novak,” “Late Edition with Wolf Blitzer,” and “Reliable Sources.”
+Mr. Cooper also served as a Senior Producer on the White House and Captiol Hill beats.
+He worked closely with top political experts and interviewed and reported on members of Congress, Administration officials, and other leading figures inside the Beltway.

 George leverages his extensive network in Washington to connect Forbes Tate Partners’ clients with the right people on Capitol Hill and within the Administration.
 He goes beyond the lobbying he does day-to-day around Washington to help clients and their third party allies better understand the media and campaigns and how to deliver messages that will resonate throughout both the political sphere and the general public.

 Thanks to his background in issue advocacy and journalism, Mr. Cooper has a unique understanding of how to shape advocacy campaigns and media plans – which, when coupled with effective lobbying, achieves positive policy and legislative results.